 4.4 Following such termination, the member shall be removed from the Register of Members by the Secretary.

-4.5 A member whose membership is terminated under rule 4.2 shall remain liable to pay to the Company any membership fee or other sum owed by him as at the date of such termination.
+4.5 A member whose membership is terminated under rule 4.2 shall remain liable to pay to the Association any membership fee or other sum owed by him as at the date of such termination.

 4.6 Membership is not transferable without the prior written permission of the Board.

 5.1 The Board will set and review the membership fees for each category of member of the Association on an annual basis.

 5.2 Honorary Members shall be exempted from the membership fee.

 5.3 Unless otherwise determined by the Board, each member (other than an Honorary Member) shall pay the applicable membership fee to the Association annually within two months of the Association invoicing that member for the same.